 In the end we felt that we really wanted to take up the challenge, and talked a lot about how we might go about it.
 The basic format we came up with in 1981 then formed the template for a new strand of work for the next 25 years.
 Work that was challenging, exciting, stimulating, above all enjoyable and sometimes producing amazingly effective results.
 It became work that was increasingly popular with our performers and makers, and our extended family of artists queued to work on these events.
 From the beginning they came to be known collectively as Guided Imagery.
 GI projects became increasingly ambitious, and were some of the most successful and ground-breaking events that we ever undertook.

 How it worked

 At its simplest the format we devised was to start by welcoming small groups into a comfortable environment.
-The first thing – we never talked about going to see theatre.
+The first thing was that we never talked about going to see theatre.
 Instead people came to whatever imaginary world formed the theme and subject for that particular project.
-So, we would say that it was a visit to a submarine, or later a narrow-boat, or a space rocket.
+We would say that it was a visit to a submarine, a narrow-boat, or a space rocket.
 We went to great lengths to make these spaces believable and realistic.
 Most of all they needed to be reassuring and friendly spaces.